det-lab/cdms-jupyterlab-mirror/docs/breakdown.md

 #### 3.5 hooks/launch.bash

 This is the other, more interesting half of Jupyter notebook configuration.
+It gets called when a new notebook is created from the launcher.

 ```
 #!/bin/bash